raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

-To verify and deliver messages, authenticate clients as members of a group and to assist clients that want to join a group, the DS keeps track of the state of each group it owns.
+To verify and deliver messages, authenticate clients as members of a group and to assist clients that want to join a group, the DS keeps track of the state of each group for which it is the hub.
 More specifically, it keeps track of the group's ratchet tree, the group's GroupContext and other information required to produce a valid GroupInfo for the current group epoch.
 It does this by processing incoming MLS messages in the same way a member of that group would, except of course that the DS doesn't hold any private key material.

 While MLS messages are sufficient to keep track of most of the group information, it is not quite enough to create a GroupInfo.
 To allow the DS to provide a valid